-Voice vote: "As many as are in favor, say "aye."
-As many opposed, say "no." The "ayes/noes" have it and the motion is adopted/lost."
+Voice vote: "All those who are in favor, say "aye."
+All opposed, say "no." The "ayes/noes" have it and the motion is adopted/lost."

 Rising vote (not counted): "Those in favor will rise.
 Thank you, be seated.
 Those opposed will rise.
 Thank you, be seated.
 There is a majority (or 2/3) in the affirmative and the motion is adopted."
 Or "There is less than a majority (or 2/3) in the affirmative and the motion is lost."